Shadow

 How can white be superior when we have committed such horrendous crimes?

-How is it that black boys are being raised to fear the people
+How is it that Black children are being raised to fear the people

 Who are supposed to be protecting and defending them?